 - Transitioning Toward the Future of Aquaculture

 Annual demand of seafood has increased significantly over the past 50 years, from less than 50 million metric tons to over 175 million metric tons.
 Due to the unsustainable nature of fisheries catching wild seafood, the aquaculture industry has accounted for most of this increase.
-Industry growth is also expected in the future as the world’s meat demand continues to rise.
+This growth is expected to continue into the future to match the world’s population growth.

 Methods of Measurement

 This method involves obtaining a water sample and adding specific chemicals that change color depending on the concentration of a parameter (e.g. ammonia levels).
 These tests are evaluated either by eye in the field or by spectrophotometry in the lab.
-Colorimetry is generally low-cost (if evaluated by eye) and requires little technical experience to understand but is the least precise and slowest methods of measurement.
+Colorimetry is generally low-cost (if evaluated by eye) and requires little technical experience to understand.
+It is also the least precise and is slower than most other methods.

-These meters use specific electrodes to precisely determine a given water quality parameter.
-They are useful when water samples are collected periodically (once per day or week) and brought back to a lab so numerous water quality parameters can be tested on the same sample.
-Different models range in accuracy, speed, and cost, but are generally more accurate, faster, and more expensive than colorimetric tests.
+Benchtop meters use electrochemical devices to precisely determine a given water quality parameter.
+They are used when water samples are collected periodically (once per day or week) and brought to a central lab so numerous water quality parameters can be tested on the same sample.
+Different meter models range in accuracy, speed, and cost, but are generally more accurate, faster, and more expensive than colorimetric tests.

-Both benchtop and handheld meters are used for periodic sampling but handheld meters have the benefit of being able to test multiple points in a body of water.
-Most parameters are stratified in the water to some degree so an operator can measure multiple points in one visit to obtain a clearer understanding of water conditions.
-A handheld meter generally is the same speed, lower accuracy, and lower cost than a benchtop meter.
+Both benchtop and handheld meters are used for periodic sampling but handheld meters have the benefit of testing one or more points in your water source in real-time.
+Most parameters are stratified in the water to some degree so measuring multiple points in one visit helps obtain a clearer understanding of water conditions.
+A handheld meter generally is similar speed, lower accuracy, and lower cost than a benchtop meter.
 The increased portability makes it a good option for testing multiple ponds or tanks.

 Important Water Quality Parameters for Aquaculture

-At 7 pH or below, nearly all the ammonia (approx. 99%) is in an ionized form because there is a sufficient supply of H+ ions available to bind with.
+At 7 pH or below, nearly all the ammonia (approx. 99%) is in an ionized form.
 Above 8 pH, the toxic form becomes present at anywhere from 1-10% of the total ammonia concentration.
 The actual percentage depends on temperature, with higher temperatures causing an increase in un-ionized ammonia.
 A table is provided below with exact percentages.

 Percentage of Un-Ionized Ammonia at Specific pH and TemperatureFrancis-Floyd, Ruth & Petty, Denise & Pouder, Deborah.
 (2021).
 Ammonia in Aquatic Systems1.

 While keeping ammonia in a less toxic state prevents deaths, it is best to avoid build-up entirely.
-Removing ammonia can be done by having a strong filtration system, nitrifying bacteria, or both.
-Nitrifying bacteria are always present but require stable water conditions to effectively break down ammonia into nitrogenous compounds that are less harmful to livestock.
-Ranges of acceptable conditions are provided below:
+Ammonia removal is done with a strong filtration system, nitrifying bacteria, fast-growing plants, or a combination of the three.